 - Heat 1 tablespoon of the reserved olive oil in the finishing size frying pan over medium-high heat.
 Add the potato, egg mixture moving it around slightly to distribute the egg evenly.
 Turn the heat down to medium.
 Without stirring, cook for 6-7 minutes, checking the bottom by lifting the edge up slightly with a spatula.

-- When nicely browned on the bottom remove from heat.
-Place a larger sized plate or tray on top.
-Over the sink. with one hand holding the pan handle and the other on top of the plate, carefully flip the pan over so the omelette is cooked side up on the plate.
-Wipe the pan with paper towel and heat up another 1 tablespoon of olive oil on medium-high heat.
+- Wipe the pan with paper towel and heat up another 1 tablespoon of olive oil on medium-high heat.
 Gently slide the omelette back into the pan with the cooked side up.
 Reduce the heat to medium.
 Using a wooden spoon or spatula push the sides in slightly to create a rounded edge.
 Continue cooking for 3-4 minutes or until the bottom is nicely browned and the center is firm and set.
 You can always return it to the pan to brown either side a little more if necessary.
-Let cool for at least 20 minutes before eating but ideally an hour or more to give it time to set.

 Judy says